 This is significant because our current scientific structure is based on finding a single starting point in order to test theories.
 So we assumed the average would represent the general “everyone”.
 However, the average under our current paradigm would in fact represent a personality, since there is a larger number of Stoics in any given populace.
 To study true effect of different personalities and outcomes we need a new science.
 A science that takes into account Peripheral Minds.

-(*This is also significant IF personalities represent how we individually react to stressors and our resource requirements and priorities.
-IE- a social personality would gain a greater resource-stress resiliency, by being social, while other personalities may experience being social as a stress.. to be discussed in greater detail in another post).
+(*This is also significant if personalities represent how we individually react to stress, our resource requirements and priorities.
+IE- a social personality would gain a greater resource by being social, while other personalities may experience being social as a stressor.)

 Chaos Physics for a better Science of Autism

 In Chaos physics there is a concept that is called sensitivity to initial conditions.
 What it means is that the outcome must take into account the variation of where the system begins (it cannot be reduced to an average).
 The initial condition of the system will be just as much of a player as the other variables that act upon it.
 In this manner Chaos Physics would be the correct science for us to understand gene-environment interactions.
 Why was it not used before this?
 My guess would be that because we used a scientific framework that relied on the presumption that we would find a single cause and a single outcome for every cause.
 So that framework of science was based on the assumption that if there was a cause it would be either the gene or the environment, so Chaos Physics wasn’t needed.
 We are now finding out this is not the case.
 Chaos, Complexity and Systems Models are needed and are coming to be seen as the only way to understand these complex interactions and complex disorders.